-Thus if we consider rape as a serious crime then women need to take up the responsibility of their behavior first.
-The law need to be gender neutral and frivolous cases need to be punished.
+Thus if we consider rape as a serious crime then women need to take up the responsibility of their behaviour first.
+The law need to be gender-neutral and frivolous cases need to be punished.
 Also, sex before marriage can’t be rape as the women need to take responsibility for their conduct and the blame can’t be one-sided.

 Also, cases where it is found that the rape was filed for an ulterior motive, to extort money or to marry the boy of her choice the complainant needs to be punished.
 Because as we make the stricter punishment for a crime and the accused undergo severe treatment on being accused, we just can’t ignore frivolous cases.

 Murder– It is said that most of the murders in India too end in acquittal due to insufficient evidence after trial.
-But in these cases even for a false case, a dead body is required as evidence.
-So it does not matter whether one has committed the murder but in absence of a dead body or evidence, a murder case can not be registered.
-The case may be found to be false or end in acquittal later but the point that a prime evidence is required for a criminal case is very important for us to note.
+But in even these false cases, a dead body is required as evidence.
+So it does not matter whether one has committed the murder but in the absence of a dead body or evidence, a murder case can not be registered.
+The case may be found to be false or end in acquittal later but the point that prime evidence is required for a criminal case is very important for us to note.

 Adultery (IPC 497) – A husband can file adultery case on the paramour of wife under IPC 497.
 For which if he wants to prove adultery he needs loads of evidence.
 This case can not be filed against the wife and hence even if the wife has kept her paramour in dark about her marital status and had sex still the man will be punished if proven guilty.
 So acquittal in these cases is 94%.